 For first-year students:

 The Fine and Performing Arts Scholarship (FPAS)

-The Fine and Performing Arts Scholarships recognize students interested in dance, theatre, music, or the visual arts.
+The Fine and Performing Arts Scholarship recognizes students interested in dance, theatre, music, or the visual arts.
 Awarded to outstanding student artists, this renewable scholarship is awarded in addition to any merit scholarship received.
-Selected applicants will be invited to campus in early March for an audition or portfolio review, and for an interview.
-Click here for more information, and to download the scholarship application.
+Selected applicants will be invited to campus on February 28, 2016 for an audition or portfolio review, and interview.

-Students who are rising sophomores and have declared as art or art history majors may compete for the Rosenberg Scholarship, awarded in the amount of $7,500 for one year.
-Unlike the FPAS, the Rosenberg Scholarships is awarded for one year only.
-The Rosenberg Scholarship can be combined with a Global Citizen Scholarship and can only be applied toward billable charges (tuition, room, and board).
-The scholarship can be combined with a Dean's Scholarship or a tuition remission benefit from Goucher College.
-In addition, students applying for need-based financial aid should note that receiving an arts scholarship will influence their demonstrated financial need and may, therefore, reduce some other portion of their need-based aid package.
-Students may apply for an arts scholarship in only one medium.
+Continuing students compete for scholarships that are awarded for one year only.
+The Rosenberg or Wilhelm can only be applied toward billable charges (tuition, room, and board).
+None of the scholarships can be combined with a Tuition Exchange, or a Tuition Remission benefit from Goucher College.
+In addition, students applying for need-based financial aid should note that receiving a Scholarship in the Arts will influence their demonstrated financial need and may, therefore, reduce some other portion of their need-based aid package.
+Current students may apply for a Rosenberg Scholarship in only one medium.